explodinggradients/ragas/docs/source/getstarted/evaluation.md

 result
 ```
-And there you have it, all the scores you need.
+There you have it, all the scores you need.

-If you want to dig into the results and figure out examples where your pipeline performed poorly or exceptionally well, you can easily convert it into a pandas DataFrame and use your standard analytics tools too!
+If you want to delve deeper into the results and identify examples where your pipeline performed poorly or exceptionally well, you can convert it into a pandas DataFrame and use your standard analytics tools!

 ```{code-block} python
 :caption: export results